 - 5.1.2 These entry criteria will be reviewed when further information regarding equivalencies and government guidelines are released. - 5.1.3 The above lists the core entry criteria.
 Individual course leaflets and the School Leaver Prospectus identify any subject-specific entry requirements according to qualification.
-These subject-specific requirements are agreed by Curriculum Leader with the Head of Department and include: - Requirement for Childcare students to have both maths and English at GCSE 9-4; - Requirement for Extended Diploma in Engineering students to have GCSE Maths 9-4; - Preference for Extended Diploma in Applied Science students to have Science GCSE 9-4; - Presentation of a portfolio;
+These subject-specific requirements are agreed by Curriculum Leader with the Curriculum Managers and include: - Requirement for Childcare students to have both maths and English at GCSE 9-4; - Requirement for Extended Diploma in Engineering students to have GCSE Maths 9-4; - Preference for Extended Diploma in Applied Science students to have Science GCSE 9-4; - Presentation of a portfolio; - Experience in performing arts.

-- Experience in performing arts. - 5.1.4 Previous qualifications must be in a relevant subject area. - 5.1.5 Reference to English GCSE in the entry requirements means English Language GCSE. - 5.1.6 If students are accepted on to a Level 3 programme with entry requirements of Grade 9-4 in English and/or maths and have achieved 9-4 in English or maths they must have a minimum of 9-3 in the other subject. - 5.1.7 Curriculum Leaders/Subject Area Managers or Tutors must gain permission from their Head of Department or Vice Principal Curriculum and Quality prior to accepting students on to a course without the requisite entry criteria and this should only be in exceptional circumstances. - 5.1.8 In exceptional circumstances students applying for a sideways move (e.g. moving from one Level 2 course to another Level 2 course) may be accepted with approval from the relevant Head of Department.
+- 5.1.4 Previous qualifications must be in a relevant subject area. - 5.1.5 Reference to English GCSE in the entry requirements means English Language GCSE. - 5.1.6 If students are accepted on to a Level 3 programme with entry requirements of Grade 9-4 in English and/or maths and have achieved 9-4 in English or maths they must have a minimum of 9-3 in the other subject. - 5.1.7 Curriculum Leaders/Curriculum Managers or Tutors must gain permission from their Director or Assistant Principal Student Experience and Welfare or Assistant Principal Curriculum and Quality, prior to accepting students on to a course without the requisite entry criteria and this should only be in exceptional circumstances. - 5.1.8 In exceptional circumstances students applying for a sideways move (e.g. moving from one Level 2 course to another Level 2 course) may be accepted with approval from the relevant Curriculum Manager and the Assistant Principal for Apprenticeships and MIS.
 The student must receive a reference from their previous Curriculum Leader. - 5.1.9 For many courses work placement is a compulsory part of the course.
 Course information leaflets will clearly explain what experience is required and the student's responsibility in the process of gaining experience. - 5.1.10 Some courses will require a satisfactory Disclosure and Barring Services (DBS) check.
 Certain convictions will prevent potential students gaining the appropriate work experience and therefore they will not be able to complete essential parts of their course.
 Where students have concerns about their criminal record they should declare them at the application stage in order that appropriate guidance can be given. - 5.1.11 As part of the College's commitment to Safeguarding, all potential students will be asked if they have any relevant criminal convictions for sexual or violent crimes.
 Risk will be assessed on an individual basis.
-For more information please see the Criminal Convictions Policy. - 5.1.12 Some discretion is allowed when considering mature students by the Curriculum Leader/Head of Department.
-Where appropriate, advice should be sought from the Vice Principal Curriculum and Quality. - 5.1.13 If an applicant wishes to gain entry to a course using qualifications obtained overseas then the College may need to apply for a Statement of Comparability on those qualifications before the applicant can be offered a place.
+For more information please see the Criminal Convictions Policy. - 5.1.12 Some discretion is allowed when considering mature students by the Curriculum Leader/Curriculum Manager.
+Where appropriate, advice should be sought from a member of SLT. - 5.1.13 If an applicant wishes to gain entry to a course using qualifications obtained overseas then the College may need to apply for a Statement of Comparability on those qualifications before the applicant can be offered a place.
 If a Statement of Comparability is required the applicant will need to provide documentation including their original qualification certificate and transcript as well as an official translation of the documentation if the original is not written in English.
 Applicants who require a statement of comparability will be advised of this upon receipt of their application.